stevetab03/SVMA/README.md

 stochastic calculus and observable market-flow signals.
-The central architectural contribution is a modular drift decomposition that gates volatility and price dynamics through statistically validated activations, while proving that the system converges to a unique stationary distribution under general conditions.
+The central architectural contribution is a modular drift decomposition that gates volatility and price dynamics through statistically validated activations, while proving that the system converges to a unique stationary distribution under asymptotic conditions.

 Full derivations, theorem statements, and proofs are documented in `theory/svma_monograph.pdf`.